 One of us, Richard, has been rebuilding Porsche 356 engines since 1986, starting with an SC engine.
 That particular engine was over-revved at about 3AM when it became airborne as the pilot was bringing a patient to a hopital after the person had collapsed at a pool hall.
 In the quiet morning air, the acute ear could hear the hiss of compression loss.
 Tear down the next day confirmed it: Exhaust valve on cylinder one had lightly kissed the piston and was bent.There was a loss of carbon from the piston crown, but luckily, no further damage...

-Richard was confident in working on the SC because he had become the apprentice of Dave Brown, Porsche racing engine preparer and proprietor of Weissach Engineering in Colorado Springs, CO, notably winning the 1986 Porsche Cup, among other honors.
-Dave took Richard on because in the second half of the 1970s, Richard had begun rebuilding VW engines, starting with a 2200 cc type III engine, and had moved on to building 36hp VW based Okrasa engines.
+While Richard had been working with VW engines since the late 1970s and had rebuilt several, he was confident in working on the SC because he had become the apprentice of Dave Brown, Porsche racing engine preparer and proprietor of Weissach Engineering in Colorado Springs, CO, notably winning the 1986 Porsche Cup, among other honors.
+By the time Dave took Richard on, Richard had rebuilt several VW engines, starting with a 2200 cc type III engine, and including more conventional 1600 dual-ports, early 36 hp engines, and had already developed a passion for 36hp VW based Okrasa engines.
 So, he was ready to learn about the ins and outs of the Porsche 356.
 Dave taught Richard on at least a weekly basis for about three years until Richard moved back to California.

 When Richard returned to the San Francisco Bay area in 1989, he quickly became friends with a good number of notable 356 people and became an apprentice of some such as Richard V. Lukes - Richie, to his friends, co-founder of Lukes and Shorman of Berkeley CA - also a famous Porsche wrench with substantial racing credentials, mostly from the '50s and early '60s.
 Though he was retired, Richard visited Richie weekly, or more often through the last five years of Richies life, wherein Richie taught him about all manner of things regarding the Porsche 356.